tinyerp/odooly/README.rst

 .. note::

-   To preserve the history of commands when closing the session, first create an empty file in your home directory:
+   To preserve the commands' history when closing the session, first create an empty file in your home directory:
    ``touch ~/.odooly_history``